Music at Woodbridge School Prep

 Pupils in Year 4 learn the recorder as part of their curriculum music, again developing awareness and understanding of musical notation and theory through practical experience.
 Pupils can then join a Recorder group and have the opportunity to develop their recorder playing further, or use the experience as a foundation for learning a different woodwind or brass instrument.

-The vast majority of pupils at The Abbey play at least one instrument, and can opt for individual lessons on the following instruments: piano, violin, viola, cello, double bass, flute, oboe, clarinet, bassoon, recorder, trumpet, trombone, French horn, tuba, baritone, percussion and harp.
-If a pupil joins The Abbey after Year 3, they can opt for a year’s free tuition on some of the rarer orchestral instruments or free paired lessons on a range of more popular instruments.
+The vast majority of pupils at the prep play at least one instrument, and can opt for individual lessons on the following instruments: piano, violin, viola, cello, double bass, flute, oboe, clarinet, bassoon, recorder, trumpet, trombone, French horn, tuba, baritone, percussion and harp.
+If a pupil joins the Prep after Year 3, they can opt for a year’s free tuition on some of the rarer orchestral instruments or free paired lessons on a range of more popular instruments.

 All pupils in years 3 and 4 are members of Trebles’ Choir which meets once a week.
 Pupils sing a range of age-appropriate songs, with the emphasis being on enjoyment as well as developing pitch awareness.

-Pupils in Years 4, 5, and 6 can opt to be members of The Abbey Choir.
+Pupils in Years 4, 5, and 6 can opt to be members of The Woodbridge Prep Choir.
 This is non-auditioned and repertoire covers a range of styles, predominantly songs from shows and jazz whilst developing pitch and rhythm awareness.

-Pupils in Years 5 and 6 can audition to be in The Abbey Singers.
+Pupils in Years 5 and 6 can audition to be in The Woodbridge Prep Singers.
 This choir sings secular music covering rock, jazz and classical styles, and pupils also learn to sing from a score and develop their aural skills.

 Stringles is our Junior String Ensemble, and players enjoy playing specially arranged accessible music to develop their ensemble playing.